-Sand and cement house rendering on blockwork is one of the cheapest options, especially if it is self-coloured using white cement and local sand, so it does not require painting (which typically costs around £10/m² or £2,200).
+Sand and cement house rendering on blockwork is one of the cheapest options, especially if it is self-coloured using white cement and local sand, so it does not require painting (which typically costs around £40/m² or £7,400).

-Adding lime will make the render more forgiving but will marginally increase costs.
+Adding lime will make the render more forgiving but will increase the cost to £50/m².
 Modern polymer renders are more flexible and crack resistant, and also self coloured so do not require painting, but are also more expensive at £65-75/m².